New developments in the legal status of rivers

 • Erin O’Donnell (Senior Fellow, CREEL) Legal Rights for Rivers: the Ganges and Yamuna Rivers, India

 • Julia Talbot-Jones (ANU, Crawford School) Legal Rights for the Whanganui River, New Zealand

-• Lisa Caripis (Transparency International) Legal Rights for the Rio Atrato, Colombia
+• Dr Elizabeth Macpherson (University of Canterbury) and Lisa Caripis (Transparency International) Legal Rights for the Rio Atrato, Colombia

 • Bruce Lindsay (Environmental Justice Australia) Yarra River Protection Act: A New Statutory Process

 • Trent Wallis (Co-Executive Officer, Victorian Environmental Water Holder) Environmental water rights for rivers in Victoria.